This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Do yourself a favor and have some nibbles set out before guests arrive.
 Just remember to keep it light so appetites aren’t ruined.
 Room temperature snacks are ideal as they can sit out for an extended period of time.

 Think nuts, flavored popcorn, cheese/crackers.
-Consider making one big grazing board that is gorgabundant.
-(Yes, I’m officially coining that term.
-Gorgeous to look at, abundant, and plentiful.)
+Consider making one big grazing board that is gorgeous, plentiful with lots of flavors and textures.
 Make one large board for one big group and call it a day.